carrickcancloud/Terraform/anvil/README.md

 1. **AWS Account:** Sign up at [aws.amazon.com](https://aws.amazon.com/).
 Note your 12-digit AWS Account ID.
 2. **GitHub Account:** Sign up at [github.com](https://github.com/).
 3. **PagerDuty Account:** Sign up for the [PagerDuty Free plan](https://www.pagerduty.com/).
 Go through the UI to create a single Service named `Anvil - All Environments`, add an **AWS CloudWatch** integration, and **save the generated Integration URL in a secure password manager**.
 You will need it in a later step.
+Note: You can't use a gmail.com address for PagerDuty, must be a custom domain, so consider using an email address like `yourname@yourcompany.com`.
+I use [ProtonMail](https://www.protonmail.com) to facilitate this.

 ### 2. Local Workstation Setup